Compute

 But instead of running on physical hardware directly, it runs on virtualized hardware created by software.

-Running virtual machines (VMs) in a cloud datacenter allows you to deploy and manage compute resources on reliable, enterprise-grade infrastructure without owning or maintaining physical hardware.
-Cloud-based VMs give you the flexibility to scale resources on demand, the reliability of built-in redundancy, and the security of professionally managed datacenters, making them suitable for both production and testing workloads.
+Running servers in a cloud datacenter allows you to deploy and manage compute resources on reliable, enterprise-grade infrastructure without owning or maintaining physical hardware.
+Cloud servers give you the flexibility to scale resources on demand, the reliability of built-in redundancy, and the security of professionally managed datacenters, making them suitable for both production and testing workloads.

 Key benefits